-- Any possible system can be modeled through event chains - Enables mathematical proofs for deadlock freedom, based on the basic assumptions of the formalism (e.g. channel assumption) - Some tools available (look at the CSP archive) - CSP was the formal base for the Occam language - Language constructs follow the formalism, to keep proven properties - Mathematical reasoning about behavior of written code - Still active research (Welsh University), channel concept frequently adopted - CSP channel implementation for Java, MPI design - Other formalisms based on CSP, e.g. Task / Channel model
+- Any possible system can be modeled through event chains - Enables mathematical proofs for deadlock freedom, based on the basic assumptions of the formalism (e.g. channel assumption) - Some tools available (look at the CSP archive) - CSP was the formal base for the Occam language - Language constructs follow the formalism, to keep proven properties - Mathematical reasoning about behavior of written code - Still active research topics, channel concept adopted at several places - CSP channel implementation for Java, MPI design - Other formalism, e.g. Task / Channel model